top of page

 Rating scales are gradually developed through 6 phases demonstrating their reliability, feasibility and usefulness in a targeted region - in this case, in Chester County).

-1. A survey identifying accessible facilities and points of interest in parks and preserves that include a paved path at least one mile long rated A or better is almost complete, suggesting gaps in access that improved natural trails can help to close.
+1. A survey identifying accessible facilities and points of interest in parks and preserves that include a paved path at least one mile long rated A or better is virtually completed, and suggest gaps in access that improved natural trails can help to close.

 2. Identifying paths at least one-half mile long across the county will establish a baseline for tracking growth in accessibility: the number of miles of paths/trails meeting UA standards.